Lincoln Heights-Potomac Avenue Line: History

 On June 24, 2018, Route U5 and U6 discontinued service to Mayfair & Parkside being replaced by extended route U7.
 All trips now terminate at Minnesota Avenue station.
-The line was also renamed from "Mayfair–Marshall Heights Line" to "Marshall Heights Line."
+The line was also renamed from Mayfair–Marshall Heights Line to the Marshall Heights Line.

-During the COVID-19 pandemic, Route U5 and U6 was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
+During the COVID-19 pandemic, the line was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 Weekend service was later suspended on March 21, 2020.
 Additional service and weekend service was restored on August 23, 2020.

-In February 2021 during the FY2022 budget, WMATA proposed to eliminate the U5 and U6 and replace it with a modified 96 and Route V2 if WMATA does not get any federal funding.
+In February 2021 during WMATA's FY2022 budget crisis, WMATA proposed to add a late-night service to 2:00 AM on Route U5 beginning in July 2021, but beginning in January 2022, WMATA proposed to eliminate the U5 and U6 and replace it with a modified 96 and Route V2.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

+On June 6, 2021, late-night service was increased to operate up to 2:00 AM on Route U5.

+On June 10, 2021, WMATA proposed to increase the U5 and U6 to operate every 20 minutes daily between 7:00 AM to 9:00 PM daily as part of WMATA's Pandemic Recovery Plan.

+On September 5, 2021, the line was increased to operate every 20 minutes daily.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays.
+Full weekday service resumed on February 7, 2022.